 - applying a torsional profile to the tibia that modifies the ankle joint alignment

 The tool is shared together with the scripts required to reproduce the results and figures of the associated publication.
-The following links are probably of interest:
+The following links are also related:

 Download the version of the bone deformation tool associated with our recent 2021 preprint details (see publications).See all Downloads